 At the heart of the GFL revisions is an increase in transparency designed to help build public trust in decision making on the chemicals that make it into the food chain.
-To this end, the public will be granted access to all studies and data submitted by the industry to the EFSA at an early stage of the risk assessment process.
+To this end, the public will be granted access to all studies and data submitted by the industry to EFSA at an early stage of the risk assessment process.
 Also, stakeholders and the public will be consulted on any submitted studies.
 From an industry perspective, this is generally welcome but not without some concerns regarding the release of sensitive information, as study confidentiality is guaranteed only in justified circumstances when there may be significant harm to commercial interests.

 GFL revisions increase the independence of scientific studies

-In order to overcome public suspicion that industry could ‘hide’ unfavorable data on their compounds, the GFL mandates that EFSA is pre-notified of all potential safety studies and theidentity of the laboratories or testing facilities where studies will be conducted.
-This will allow the EFSA to build a database of studies for tracking and will ensure those studies are subsequently submitted for review.
-In addition, it allows the EFSA to check compliance standards of testing facilities to further reassure the public that high scientific standards are being met.
-In some exceptional circumstances, the EFSA will be able to carry out its own studies.
+In order to overcome public suspicion that industry could ‘hide’ unfavorable data on their compounds, the GFL mandates that EFSA is pre-notified of all potential safety studies and the identity of the laboratories or testing facilities where studies will be conducted.
+This will allow EFSA to build a database of studies for tracking and will ensure those studies are subsequently submitted for review.
+In addition, it allows EFSA to check compliance standards of testing facilities to further reassure the public that high scientific standards are being met.
+In some exceptional circumstances, EFSA will be able to carry out its own studies.
 The situation is slightly different for new active substance submissions versus those undergoing renewal, as we shall see later.

 GFL revisions strengthen governance and scientific cooperation

 The GFL revisions also change governance in an attempt to enhance independence and ensure the best, multidisciplinary scientific and regulatory expertise is leveraged in decision making.
-This sees changes to the management board of the EFSA to include representatives from all member states (MS).
+This sees changes to the management board of EFSA to include representatives from all member states (MS).
 The EFSA scientific panels will also be better organized and will include experts nominated by MSs.
 Strict independence criteria will be implemented.